haneeshraju0368-netizen/Task2/README.md

-In this internship project, you'll get a beginner-friendly introduction to the core activities of a Security Operations Center (SOC).
+In this internship project, i will get a beginner-friendly introduction to the core activities of a Security Operations Center (SOC).
 Your main role will be to monitor security alerts, analyze potential threats, and simulate incident response — just like a SOC analyst in a real company.

 This project simulates what SOC teams do 24/7 to keep organizations safe from cyberattacks by detecting suspicious activities early and responding quickly.

-✅ What You'll Do
+✅ What i will Do

 Set up and explore a free or demo SIEM tool (Security Information and Event Management) like Elastic Stack (ELK) or Splunk Free Trial
 Analyze incoming security alerts and logs (simulated data provided)